-Costa Rica has long been recognized as one of the world’s best-surfing destinations.
+Costa Rica has long been recognized as one of the world’s best surfing destinations.
 While it doesn’t boast the biggest waves, the “pura vida” lifestyle and variety of beach and surf conditions have earned Costa Rica a place on the surfer’s map.
 There are white, pink, tan, brown, and black beaches to choose from and a selection of surf breaks – point breaks, reef breaks, beach breaks, and river mouths.
 Costa Rica is also an affordable surf destination – the warm water temperatures are free, and the cheap flights, great restaurants, and varied accommodation options won’t put a dent in your wallet either.
+Here you have some of the best surfing in Costa Rica.

 When it comes to surfing in Costa Rica the biggest decision you’ll have to make is which breaks to try out.
 Here’s a rundown of some of the top surf trips in Costa Rica.